-More about Cripple Creek Banjo song
+More about Cripple Creek

-This old time Appalachian folk song was originally written on the fiddle and is one of the first songs students of the 5-string banjo learn.
+This old-time Appalachian folk song was originally written on the fiddle and is one of the first songs students of the 5-string banjo learn.

 Nobody knows when this song was composed.
 Some people think that it is referred to the town in Colorado, but it may also be a reference to the small town of Cripple Creek in Wythe County, Virginia.
 This area was settled in the middle of the 17th century while the gold strike in Colorado began in 1891.
 The first recordings of this song appeared in the early 1900s.